WojciechStancel/Notes-React-App/README.md

 Runs the json server in development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-# With those two commands above You have complete fullstack app with CRUD functionality.
+## With those two commands above You have complete fullstack app with CRUD functionality ⬆️

 ### `npm run build`